alexch/ruby_notes/08a_strings.md

     "nothing compares #{1+1} u" #=> "nothing compares 2 u"

+anything can go in there, including operators and quotes

+    "i love #{girlfriend or "nobody"}"

 `nil.to_s` is the empty string, which can be convenient

     "i love #{girlfriend.name if girlfriend}"